-All medical students enrolled at UT Southwestern Medical Center have the opportunity to engage in a variety of research activities – both basic and clinical – during the summer break in conjunction with faculty members.
+All medical students have the opportunity to engage in a variety of research activities – both basic and clinical – during the summer break in conjunction with faculty members.
 Many take advantage of this program each year.
 Most choose to participate during the summer before and after their first year.

 - The research begins after the school year is over and lasts for approximately 10 weeks.

-- Students are paid a research stipend during this period.
+- Students are paid a research stipend during this period or receive transcript notation.

 - Students attend a series of weekly lunch-time seminars in which faculty discuss the fundamentals of basic and clinical research.

 The Office of the Associate Dean for Medical Student Research organizes these activities.

 The student must be able to work full-time, at least 40 hours a week, during the nine-week program.
 The student is not allowed to have any other university employment during the summer or any scholastic obligations such as remediating courses to be considered for the funded portion of the program.

 All faculty on campus are considered potential mentors for the Summer Research Program.
 Since there are thousands of research projects on-going at UTSW, we will not keep an exhaustive list of projects.

 The student should narrow down what field of medicine they would like to work in, and then do some research.
 Rene Galindo, M.D., Ph.D., is available at any time to help guide students to the mentor who best suits their research interests.

 Below are three sites that are good resources for finding mentors in your area of interest: